 I always knew that something just wasn't right, but couldn't quite put my finger on what it was.
 It wasn't until speaking to an occupational therapist and researching information for my site that I realized my son has sensory processing disorder.

 After doing the wilbarger brushing protocol, therapeutic listening and utilizing a sensory diet, most would never even notice any problems at all.
+It's amazing how effective treatment can be when done at a young age.
+As the child gets older it becomes increasingly difficult to make progress and catch up for lost time.
 This can happen for children with autism as well when treatments are started early enough.

 General Characteristics for Autism include: